scala/docs.scala-lang/_overviews/scala3-book/ca-given-using-clauses.md

 In our call to `renderWidget(List("cart"))` the Scala compiler will see that there is a term of type `Config` in scope (the `c`) and automatically provide it to `renderWidget`.
 So the program is equivalent to the one above.

-In fact, since we do not need to refer to `c` in our implementation of `renderWebsite` anymore, we can even omit it in the signature:
+In fact, since we do not need to refer to `c` in our implementation of `renderWebsite` anymore, we can even omit its name in the signature:

 ```scala
 //        no need to come up with a parameter name